4ndrelim/4ndrelim/README.md

 ## Hello!

 ### About
 I'm Andre, an undergraduate studying Computer Science & Mathematics at the National University of Singapore.
 I like machine learning and distributed systems.
 Perhaps some day I'll be good enough to design next-generation ML systems and pipelines.
-I soemtimes write too, though consistency isn't my strong suit.
+I sometimes write too, though consistency isn't my strong suit.
 <br></br>
 Now, i'm busy studying & schooling.
 Occassionally, i'll dabble with research.